Plombo/vcromclaim/README.md

   * If you want to have an experience as accurate as possible, use the "jp-mvs" or "jp-aes".
   * As of now, there are audio issues, and the system menu is completely black (because SFIX is empty), if using an "XX-mvs", "XX-mvs-patched-to-XXX" or "XXX-patched-to-XX-mvs".
   * The system ROMs are not bound to a game, so you can use system ROMs exported from one game to any other NG game.

-* A lot of games have simply been modified for VC.
-  * For some games, the changes are minimal, for example the removal of flashing graphics.
-Known examples:
-    * In Magical Drop 3, Tower character's flashing animation has been removed.
-  * FDS games have been customized to let the emulator automatically switch disk side, which regular emulators does not support.
-You might get strange behaviour when it's time to switch disk.
-Just switching disk let's you bypass it in these known examples:
-    * Bio Miracle Bokutte Upa: Flashing "wait" screen
-    * Zelda no Densetsu: "Press start" is shown, nothing happens if you do
-  * Some games are completely broken when played in regular emulators or real hardware, known
-    cases:
-    * Shadow of the Ninja (NES) - 2 bytes are different, causing the intro to glitch and freeze.
-* TURBOGRAFX CD: CD audio will play too slow in Mednafen, and a few games (like Super Air Zonk) are completely broken.
-  Reencodeing the OGG files to 44.1kHz WAVE makes them play correctly.
-* TURBOGRAFX CD: Super Air Zonk does not play.
-* COMMODORE 64 games and most ARCADE games cannot be extracted at this time.

 Credits
 -------